How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget settings)

-The example below shows a published Archives widget set to show posts as a dropdown menu with number of posts checkbox enabled …
+The screenshot below shows a published Archives widget configured to display posts as a dropdown menu with post counts enabled …

-Now that you know how to configure your widgets in WordPress, let’s explore some other areas of WordPress widgets.
+Now that you know how to configure most of the frequently-used widgets on your WordPress site, let’s explore some other aspects of WordPress widgets.

-Here are some useful ways to use WordPress widgets:
+Here are some useful things to know about using WordPress widgets:

 Add ‘Visibility’ Function To Widgets